|Nutritional Guidelines (per serving)|

 - 4 cardamom pods (split)

-- Take the chillies and split open, Remove the seeds then finely chop.
-It is advisable to wear rubber gloves whilst chopping the chillies and always wash down your boards, knives and anything else which may have come into contact with them.
+Take the chilies and split open, Remove the seeds then finely chop.
+It is advisable to wear rubber gloves whilst chopping the chilies and always wash down your boards, knives and anything else which may have come into contact with them.

-- Add the mustard seeds, the coriander / cilantro leaves, the curry leaves and the finely chopped chillies, again stir well.
+Add the mustard seeds, the coriander/cilantro leaves, the curry leaves, and the finely chopped chilies, again stir well.

-- Your spice mix is now ready to use with either chicken, beef, fish, prawns or vegetables.
-See notes below.
+Your spice mix is now ready to use with either chicken, beef, fish, prawns or vegetables.

 - To ensure a fresh, vibrant, curry blend it is important to use spices as fresh as possible.
 If your spice jars have been lurking at the back of your cupboard for the past few years you may want to think about replacing them.